The Position Description

 - Narrative description of the position.

-- List of essential duties and responsibilities in order of importance and distinguished as essential (include frequency, extent of authority, and independent judgement).
+- List of essential duties and responsibilities in order of importance and identified as essential.

-- List of non-essential duties and responsibilities and distinguished as non-essential.
+- List of non-essential duties and responsibilities and identified as non-essential.

 - Other duties that may be required or assigned.
 (These will be marginal duties.)

-- Minimum requirements for satisfactory performance—detailed knowledge and skill, and physical and mental ability requirements.
+- Minimum qualifications for satisfactory performance—detailed knowledge and skill, and physical and mental ability requirements.
 Include any tests or certifications required.

 - Preferred qualifications for the position.